okinawabob/um/ifsm300.md

 ## Week 4: Enterprise Systems
 {: #Week4 .anchor}

 This week, you will learn about enterprise systems – what they are and how they are used by businesses to achieve a strategic advantage.
 To begin, you will read about the attributes of system quality.
 Then, there are a few articles and a video to enhance your understanding of the major types of enterprise applications.
+Also the concept of TQM (Total Quality Management ) will be discussed.

 Readings for this week: